 Rashbam (on Pasuk 7): To remind Yisrael that success depends, not on one's own efforts and ability, but on the Chesed of Hashem - to counter what the Torah writes later, from Pasuk 7, that, when they come to Eretz Yisrael and everything goes well, they will become vain and forget Hashem.
 3

 Da'as Zekenim, Hadar Zekenim, Rosh: It refers to above (7:25), not coveting gold and silver on idolatry.
 Trust in Hashem and remember the path, on which Hashem led you; you did not need gold and silver!

 Sha'arei Teshuvah (3:17): This is a Mitzvah to remember Hashem's Chasadim; "v'Yadata Im Levavecha" (verse 5) is a Mitzvah to contemplate them.

 Which tests and afflictions is the Torah referring to?

-Ramban #1 1 : It was not just the Manna itself, but the fact that they were forced to enter the desert 2 without adequate provisions, where no food was available, and where, each day, all remaining Manna melted in the sun, and they were left yearning for the next fall the following day.
+Ramban 1 : They were forced to enter the desert 2 without adequate provisions, where no food was available, and where, each day, all remaining Manna melted in the sun, and they were left yearning for the next fall the following day.